Braised Short Ribs

 ½ Cup Ruby Port & 4 Cups Full-bodied Red Wine, such as Cabernet Sauvignon.
 (While classic short ribs are made with red wine, you can substitute 4 ½ cups of beef or veal stock.)

-6 cups Beef or Veal Stock
+6 cups Beef Stock

 3 Tablespoons All-purpose Flour